-Further, thinking about a certain subject (content of the thought) for a certain period of time (flexibility of the thought) is achieved through attention.
+Thinking about a certain subject (content of the thought) for a certain period of time (flexibility of the thought) and then changing it is achieved through attention.

 Let’s say you are reading in the library, deeply focused on your reading, and then, you get a text message, and at that second the focus of your attention changes.

-Not being able to change the attention can be the problem as well.
-One might be focused so much on a certain subject, for example re-playing an event in the head over and over again, as in the case of ruminations that he/she cannot attend on anything else.
+In addition to unintentional changes to attention, not being able to change the attention can be the problem as well.
+One might be focused so much on a certain subject, for example re-playing an event in the head over and over again as in the case of ruminations that he/she cannot attend on anything else.